isomerpages/nlb-biblioasia/_jan-2011/The Case of Tras New Village and the Assasination of Henry Gurney During the Malayan Emergency.md

   circumstances of the Tras New Village, the consequences borne by the community as a result of the assassination and its repercussions.
 ---
-#### Lee Kong Chian Research Fellow&nbsp;_Tan Teng Phee_&nbsp;examines the circumstances of the Tras New Village, the consequences borne by the community as a result of the assassination and its repercussions.
+#### Lee Kong Chian Research Fellow *Tan Teng Phee* delves into the fate of Tras New Village and its residents during the Malayan Emergency.

 <img style="width:80%;" src="/images/Vol%206%20issue%204/HenryGurney/DSCN3737.jpg">
  <div style="background-color: white;"><i>The Straits Times</i>, 8 Nov 1951.</div>